-Since graduating its first cohort in May 2007, the MSPH has produced 91 graduates.
-The BSPH program produced its first graduates in 2010 and now boasts 162 alumni.
-Our revised undergraduate minor (revised from interdisciplinary health studies to public health) has experienced tremendous growth.
-As of Fall 2012, our public health program served 54 graduate students and 81 undergraduate majors, plus 623 undergraduate premajors and minors.
+Since graduating its first cohort in May 2007, the MSPH has produced 92 graduates.
+The BSPH program produced its first graduates in 2010 and now boasts 165 alumni.
+Our undergraduate minor (revised from interdisciplinary health studies to public health) has experienced tremendous growth.
+In Fall 2013, our public health programs served 57 graduate students and 96 undergraduate majors, plus 749 undergraduate pre-majors and minors.
 The growth in these programs and prioritized plans for new programs are guided by structured faculty and community stakeholder strategic planning processes.
-These efforts exemplify an integrated top-down/bottom-up process of strategic planning that ensures that (a) the unit's degree programs meet current and projected needs, (b) students graduate with the competencies to address those needs, and (c) the Department and faculty activities advance the profession and the public's health.
+These efforts exemplify an integrated top-down/bottom-up process of strategic planning that ensures that (a) the Department's degree programs meet current and projected needs, (b) students graduate with the competencies to address those needs, and (c) the Department and faculty activities advance the profession and the public's health.